 Answering the call is returning to write this blog through the dark tunnels of caregiving as well as the shimmering light that attracts my eye to create along with natures grace the sharing of beauty.
 It is the beauty that allows sanity to be maintained.

 ” Art is born in attention.
 It is midwife to detail.
 Art may seem to spring from pain, but perhaps that is because pain serves to focus our attention onto details…” When the gift of photography was shared with me from the perspective of a gathering of Shamans, in the message that stated, “the property wishes to be recognized” the property being the 175 acre retreat I live at.
-The land was calling out, I soon discovered so was my soul, so was my voice asking to be seen and heard.
-Photography/art allowed me to be seen and heard, and to participate in events, situations, what seems like the side lines yet in true placing a camera in front of my face gave me the gift of “seeing” for the first time, really seeing what I was looking at.
+The land was calling out, I soon discovered so was my soul, so was my voice, asking to be seen and heard.
+Photography/art allowed me to be seen and heard, and to participate in events, situations, what seems like the side lines, yet in truth, placing a camera in front of my face gave me the gift of “seeing” for the first time, really seeing what I was looking at.
 Offered me detail, lights and shadows.

 Now a few years later, pursuing photography has opened doors and a few windows that have led to a world so unknown to be before.
 Art!
-Art can soothe which it usually does from me, taking the dogs and camera for a walk moves me into another world, world of amazing sites even when I have seen them a thousand times, when I don’t see them, it means I am not present, and I a looking for something instead of just being still, allow presence to stream over or into me…
+Art can soothe which it usually does for me, taking the dogs and camera for a walk, moves me into another world, a world of amazing sites even when I have seen them a thousand times, when I don’t see them, it means I am not present, and I a looking for something instead of just being still, allow presence to stream over or into me…

-The practice is not only to make photographs but to self educate myself about art.
+The practice is not only to make photographs but to self educate about art.
 The art of photography is huge and getting bigger, and I am only a small drop of colored light that gleams to paint the world with light.
 I am challenged by my concepts of photography, ever evolving, as well as what art is… and what it is not.

-I was extremely challenged a few days ago by photography work I was viewing in the ever evolving world when I came across what is call “art” photography, in the sense of creating something and photographing that to make a statement. (it has been suggested that I attempt to record the process of caregiving and depression, which I have considered) yet these photographers have taken something that was ordinary and maybe kinky, one knits shrouds, which where to represent her feelings of invisibility about her relations and her art.
+I was extremely challenged a few days ago by photography work I was viewing in this ever evolving world when I came across what is call “art” photography, in the sense of creating something and photographing that to make a statement. (it has been suggested that I attempt to record the process of caregiving and depression, which I have considered) yet these photographers have taken something that was ordinary and maybe kinky, one knits shrouds, which where to represent her feelings of invisibility about her relations and her art.
 Playful and colorful as they were I began to see them to create more invisibility.
 Than there is a guy who has made beautiful sculpture like images of bound people in stark architectural sittings… These images awakened something dark, and frightening in me… the darkness and captivity of illness and caregiving.
 To move beyond that I knew I had to continue with the blog, I had to repurpose my photography into a source of Love and light.
-It had to become my voice, it had to be the visible me, even through I am not “present” my presence is in the work, in the detail, in the faith, the beauty wins.
+It had to become my voice, it had to be the visible me, even through I am not “present” my presence is in the work, in the detail, in the faith, beauty wins.